-Personal data submitted to EuroCert by subscribers of certification services and by parties ordering certificates are subject to the protection set out in the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).
+Personal data submitted to EuroCert by subscribers of certification services and by parties ordering certificates are subject to the protection set out in the Act of 10 May 2018 on data protection (Journal of Laws as of 24 May 2018, no. 1000).